peppecappella/Sentiment-Analysis-on-Product-Review-Data-Using-Google-BERT/README.md

-# Sentiment Analysis of Customer Reviews Using BERT and TensorFlow
+# Sentiment Analysis of Customer Reviews Using BERT

 Author: Giuseppe Cappella